SamPenrose/ua-augmented-auth/README.md

   * "Augment" means "improve by supplementing", not "replace."
   * Oauth2 is our first model protocol.
   * We could use second and third model protocols.
-  * Mediation APIs we provide should "fit" those protocols.
+  * Augmentation APIs we provide should "fit" those protocols.
-    + Protocol implementations MAY ask the User Agent if it offers a Mediation API.
+    + Protocol implementations MAY ask the User Agent if it offers an Augmentation API.
       - If the implementation does not ask, it should not incur any cost.
     + The API should not require significantly restructuring existing protocol implementations.
   * User Agents include: